 Travel to Tibet

-The requirements to visit Tibet are very different from the ones to visit China.
+The requirements to visit Tibet are very different from the ones to visit other provinces in China.
 All travelers to Tibet must arrange their trip in advance with an agency.
 This is the rule and there are no exceptions.
 Tibetan authorities issue a Tibet Travel Permit only after a traveler has secured a China visa.
 Depending on the places you would like to see in Tibet, you may need further documents such as a Military Permit and Alien Travel Permit.
 Contact us for the most up-to-date information on how to travel to Tibet.

 Travel to Hainan